Users

 Email address.

 Resource name of the user's access right association.
-It must have the format of installations/*/users/*/access-rights/*
+It must have the format of installations/*/users/*/access-rights/*.
+For example: installations/surelock-homes-hq/users/john-watson/access-rights/baskerville.

 Display name of the associated entity.
 In this case an access right.